christianhidber/easyagents/README.md

   ![CartPole_Training](images/readme_cartpole_training.png)

   depicting the training loss, the average sum of rewards per episode as well as the average number of steps per episode.
-Moreover, if your environment supports render mode 'rgb_array', then for an image is displayed from the last evaluation episodes done state.
+Moreover, if your environment supports render mode 'rgb_array', then an image of the last evaluation episodes done state is displayed.
 You can replot the statistics anytime using

     ```python
     ppo_agent.plot_episodes()